kaylode/fsds-data-pipeline/docs/04_governance_orchestration.md

 ### Metadata Enrichment

-Run `make datahub-enrich` to push rich metadata to DataHub for all 22 datasets.
+Run `make datahub-enrich` to push rich metadata to DataHub for all tracked datasets.
 This is also run automatically as part of `make datahub-up`.

 The enrichment script (`scripts/misc/datahub_enrich_metadata.py`) sets: